Messiah War: Plot

-Cyclops sends X-Force into the timestream in pursuit of Cable and Hope, shortening their operation against the Leper Queen despite Wolverine's protests.
+Cyclops sends X-Force into the timestream in pursuit of Cable and Hope Summers, shortening their operation against the Leper Queen despite Wolverine's protests.
 X-Force arrives in 2973, with 32 1/2 hours to complete their mission before their time-travel devices kill them.
 Although Elixir removes his time-band, he does not return to the present.
 As Vanisher discovers his teleportation powers have failed, he is shot by a sniper (the future Deadpool).
 X-Force takes Deadpool in search of Cable, whom X-23 tracks to UN Headquarters.
 Wolverine finds Hope, and is held at gunpoint by Cable.
 When the team finds them, Cable tells X-Force that they are trapped and shows them the fortress of Apocalypse in the distance.

 Deadpool tells X-Force and Cable his 900-year story; Stryfe, not Apocalypse, rules this future.
 Cable refuses to believe this, and they are ambushed by Stryfe's soldiers.
 Stryfe has an alliance with Bishop, who agreed to help him kill Apocalypse in exchange for his aid in killing Cable.
 As X-Force overcomes Stryfe's troops, Archangel flies into the distance.
 Domino grows suspicious of Deadpool, who says that Stryfe just launched from his citadel and is about to kill them.
 Archangel investigates a cave and discovers a severely-injured Apocalypse.

 X-Force and Cable unsuccessfully battle Stryfe.
 Cable detonates explosives which destroy the cliff, but Stryfe captures Hope and Warpath.
-Warpath is tortured; Bishop neutralize Stryfe with nanomachines and tries to kill Hope, but Stryfe subdues him.
+Warpath is tortured; Bishop neutralizes Stryfe with nanomachines and tries to kill Hope, but Stryfe subdues him.
 X-Force splits into two teams: Wolverine, Elixir and Cable go to confront Stryfe, while Domino, X-23, Vanisher and Deadpool search for what is keeping X-Force trapped in the future.

 Warpath unsuccessfully attacks Stryfe when he sees him with Hope.
 Stryfe awaits the arrival of Cable, who is quickly defeated.
 He realizes the purpose of the attack: to cloak Wolverine, who attacks him.
-Elixir tries his death touch on Stryfe, who subdues them with telekinesis (forcing Elixir to heal him and Wolverine to stab himself).
+Elixir tries his death touch on Stryfe, who subdues them with his telekinesis (forcing Elixir to heal him and Wolverine to stab himself).
 In the cave Archangel decides against killing Apocalypse, who suggests that they kill Stryfe.